 HCUPNet.
 Provides access to national health statistics and information on hospital inpatient and emergency department utilization.

 National Longitudinal Study of Adolescent Health.
-Longitudinal study of adolescents in the United States during the 1994-95 school year, followed into adulthood.
-Data on social, economic, psychological and physical well-being and data on the family, neighborhood, community, school, friendships, peer groups, etc.
+Study of adolescents in the United States followed into adulthood.
+Data on social, economic, psychological and physical well-being, the family, neighborhood, community, school, friendships, peer groups, etc.

 SHADAC Data Center.
 User-friendly and easily accessible way to get health insurance coverage estimates from the Current Population Survey's Annual Social and Economic Supplement and the American Community Survey.